Budibase/website/content/blog/updates/v3/launchweek/day3.md

 ## Automation Branches

 We’ve introduced Branching to Budibase automations.
 Use the Branch icon to add a new sub-flow beneath any existing automation trigger or action.
-We can create as many parallel Branches as we like or even Branches within Branches.
+We can create as many parallel branches as we like - or even branches within branches.

 Budibase Automations are now fully optimized for handling advanced use cases—like multi-step approvals, working with API responses, or categorizing and routing tickets.